 Both Chrono games work as standalone adventures, so you should feel free to start with whichever you like.
 That said, there are some fun connections between the two, and if you do play both (again, order doesn’t matter), you’ll enjoy spotting them.

 CHRONO TRIGGER: This 16-bit adventure sends a young man onto a time-hopping adventure into the distant past and the far-flung future.
 It’s available now on Steam, iOS and Android.
 What’s more, the game’s been updated with 21:9 widescreen support, so it looks better than ever (well, wider than ever at least).

-CHRONO CROSS: THE RADICAL DREAMERS EDITION: An enhanced version of CHRONO CROSS has just been released for Switch, PS4, Xbox One and PC!
+CHRONO CROSS: THE RADICAL DREAMERS EDITION: An enhanced version of CHRONO CROSS is available for Switch, PS4, Xbox One and PC!
 In this tale, you play as a hero who finds himself transported to a world where he apparently died as a child.
 Along with a thief named Kid, he embarks on a quest across two parallel words to investigate the connection between his existence and the future of his planet.
 This version of the game also includes RADICAL DREAMERS – Le Trésor Interdit - a previously Japan-exclusive text adventure with links to both CHRONO games!

 The SaGa series